 Rationale: Variable random checks impede the patient's ability to plan self-harm.

-Rationale: The health care team member should not have other duties to distract him or her from observation of the patient.
+Rationale: The health care team member should not have other duties to distract from observation of the patient.
 The team member should be relieved or replaced periodically to ensure that maximum attention is paid to the patient.

 Rationale: The assigned health care team member must be able to assess changes in the level of safety or risk and communicate such changes to other team members.

-Ensure that other health care team members know that labile, irritable, and impulsive behavior is an indicator of serious risk.13
+Ensure that other health care team members know that labile, irritable, and impulsive behavior is an indicator of serious risk.12

 Rationale: Access to ceiling fixtures is particularly dangerous to the patient who may attempt hanging.
-Providing a safe environment is an essential component of nursing care for the potentially suicidal patient.
+Providing a safe environment is an essential component of nursing care for the potentially suicidal patient.3

 Rationale: The adolescent unaccustomed to being away from home or being an inpatient may require additional contact from the team members.
 Team members who are aware of the patient’s fears and concerns can provide support, reassurance, and clarification as necessary.

 Rationale: Variables contributing to suicide are dynamic and may change.
-Reassessment helps maintain safety and vigilance.
+Reassessment helps maintain safety and vigilance.10

-Rationale: The amount of observation should appropriately respond to the patient's risk and respect the minimal level of restriction needed to ensure his or her safety.
+Rationale: The amount of observation should appropriately respond to the patient's risk and respect the minimal level of restriction needed to ensure safety.

-Rationale: Family is an important support system to contribute to the adolescent's safety and well-being.
+Rationale: Family is an important support system to contribute to the adolescent's safety and well-being.18

 Cookies are used by this site.
 To decline or learn more, visit our cookies page.